johnny-la/go-compiler/README.md

 ./build.sh
 ```

-Then, run the compiler on a Golang program:
+Then, compile a Golang program as follows:

 ```
 ./run.sh /path/to/program.go